red-owl-games/red-owl-games.github.io/_pages/about.md

 Running a video game studio has been a longtime dream of mine.
 Since I got my first job in the games industry I've wanted to learn everything, not just how the game development process works, but also how a successful business runs.
 I want to make a place where people are proud of the work they do but not killing themselves in the process.

-I'm incredibly excited that @emmy-oop has decided to come with me on this journey.
+I'm incredibly excited that @emmy_oop has decided to come with me on this journey.
 I see great potential in what we could bring to all of you and I also hope you will enjoy it!